abdelazizgamal/SortingAlgorithm_VibeCode/README.md

 ### Task A3: Algorithm Selection Endpoint

 **Prompt A3.1**
 > In my SortingController, add a new POST endpoint at the route /api/sorting/sort.
 It should accept a JSON request body with two fields: an integer array called numbers and a string called algorithm.
 It should call SortingService.Sort() with both values and return a JSON response containing: the sorted array, the algorithm name used, and the time taken in milliseconds measured with Stopwatch.
-Add proper validation — return a 400 Bad Request if the array is null, empty, or the algorithm name is missing.
+Add proper validation â€” return a 400 Bad Request if the array is null, empty, or the algorithm name is missing.

 ### Task A4: Blazor Sorting UI

 **Prompt A4.1**
 > In my Blazor Pages project, create a new page called SortingPage.razor at the route /sorting.
-The page should have: a text input where the user types comma-separated numbers, a dropdown <select> element populated with all available algorithm names fetched from a GET endpoint /api/sorting/algorithms, a Sort button that sends a POST request to /api/sorting/sort with the selected algorithm and input array, and a result section that displays the sorted array and the time taken.
+The page should have: a text input where the user types comma-separated numbers, a dropdown select element populated with all available algorithm names fetched from a GET endpoint /api/sorting/algorithms, a Sort button that sends a POST request to /api/sorting/sort with the selected algorithm and input array, and a result section that displays the sorted array and the time taken.
 Use HttpClient with dependency injection to call the API.
 Show a loading spinner while waiting for the response.

 ### Task A5: Algorithm List Endpoint